zowe/docs-site/docs/troubleshoot/troubleshoot-apiml-error-codes.md

   **Action:**

-  Use the correct HTTP request method.
+  Use the correct HTTP request method that is supported for the URL.

 ### ZWEAS102E